Commentary On Opaleye Management Positions, Part I

 Two other intriguing opportunities for the company include breast reconstruction neurotization and the repair of nerve injuries resulting from total joint replacement.

-To my eyes the stock price appears rather extended for the present, although it merits further research based on long term upside.
+To my eyes, the stock price appears rather extended for the present, although it merits further research based on long-term upside.

-Stock #3: Fibrogen (FGEN)
+Stock #3: FibroGen (FGEN)

-Fibrogen is an old favorite of mine that I've mentioned to readers several times in the past, with the most recent writeup in early April after their strong secondary offering.
+FibroGen is an old favorite of mine that I've mentioned to readers several times in the past, with the most recent write up in early April after their strong secondary offering.
 The company raised $120 million through the offering, which significantly extended their cash runway as they seek to bring lead asset roxadustat to market.

-I commented that encouraging data from dual phase 2 trials in China bode well for the company, with the second study showing a higher proportion of patients in the low, medium, and high dose roxadustat arms maintaining their hemoglobin levels after five and six weeks of treatment (51.9%, 88.9 %, and 100% respectively) as compared to 50% of epoetin alfa treated patients (p= 0.008 andp=0.0003 for medium and high dose arms).
+I commented that encouraging data from dual phase 2 trials in China bode well for the company, with the second study showing a higher proportion of patients in the low, medium, and high dose roxadustat arms maintaining their hemoglobin levels after five and six weeks of treatment (51.9%, 88.9%, and 100% respectively) as compared to 50% of epoetin alfa treated patients (p= 0.008 and p=0.0003 for medium and high dose arms).

 I pointed out that the company stood to receive significant milestone payments from partners AstraZeneca (NYSE:AZN) and Astellas (OTCPK:ALPMY), in addition to royalties and profit sharing in China.
 I also told readers I am increasingly optimistic on FG-3019 in IPF, while skeptical but optimistic about the drug's potential in pancreatic cancer based on prior results and post-hoc analysis.

-Long term safety, regulatory risk, litigation, and clinical setbacks are all potential risks in this story.
+Long-term safety, regulatory risk, litigation, and clinical setbacks are all potential risks in this story.

 Stock #4: Chimerix (CMRX)